MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Out of Scope: Version history, storage quotas, soft delete/trash, collaborative editing, external integrations, mobile apps.
     ```

+1. Ensure that the Chat view is open, and then start a new chat session.

+    You can start a new session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).

+1. In the Chat view, to start a specify workflow, enter the following command:

+    ```plaintext
+    /speckit.specify --file StakeholderDocs/document-upload-and-management-feature.md
+    ```

+    If you don't specify a requirements document using the `--file` option, you'll be prompted to describe the feature that you want to build.

 1. Press **Enter** and wait 1-2 minutes for GitHub Copilot to generate the specification in the `spec.md` file.